eanderson-ei/guatemala-eda-report/interactive-report-no-code.md

 ### Expectation

 *The expectation should describe what the stakeholder expects the data to show following the evaluation.
-Stating the expectation before the evaluation serves as a lightweight hypothesis and can help prevent the stakeholder from explaining away the results of the analysis if the results do not match what they want to see.
+Stating the expectation before the evaluation serves as a lightweight hypothesis and can stakeholders think through what a positive or negative result implies.
 This is also an opportunity to capture any limitations of the data or the analysis which might explain why the results of the analysis do not match the expectation.*

 We expect that the number of activities in any municipality is positively correlated with any metric for which the Technical Office is attempting to influence through its programming.
 For example, we expect that the count of all activities, regardless of Technical Office, increases as the MPI increases due to the focus on the Root Causes Strategy (RCS).
 This would corroborate the assertion that the Mission is geographically targetting resources strategically.